 UNMAP Requests from the Hyper-V Guest Operating System

-During the virtual machine (VM) creation, a Hyper-V host sends an inquiry about whether the storage device where the virtual hard disk (VHD) resides supports UNMAP or TRIM commands.
-When a large file is deleted from the file system of a VM guest operating system, the guest operating system sends a file delete request to the virtual machine’s virtual hard disk (VHD) or VHD file.
-The VM’s VHD or VHD file tunnels the SCSI UNMAP request to the class driver stack of the Windows Hyper-V host, as follows:
+During the virtual machine (VM) creation, a Hyper-V host sends an inquiry about whether the storage device that the virtual hard disk (VHD) resides on supports UNMAP or TRIM commands.
+When a large file is deleted from the file system of a VM guest operating system, the guest operating system sends a file delete request to the virtual machine’s virtual hard disk (VHD) or VHD file (or VHDX file).
+The VM’s VHD or VHDX file tunnels the SCSI UNMAP request to the class driver stack of the Windows Hyper-V host, as follows:

-- If the VM has a VHD, the VHD converts SCSI UNMAP or ATA TRIM commands into a Data Set Management I/O control code (IOCTL DSM) TRIM request, and then sends the request to the host storage device.
+- If the VM has a VHD file, the VHD converts SCSI UNMAP or ATA TRIM commands into a Data Set Management I/O control code TRIM request, and then sends the request to the host storage device.